November 26, 2024

 AskAstrology recommends selecting a tarot deck that is visually accessible.
 If it has keywords on the cards, even better.
 The deck may not be the final deck you work with it, but it will be a much better starter deck if you can look at the card and glean the meaning visually, right off the bat.

 Below are some sample cards from some visually accessible decks.
-One aligns with “classical” tarot concepts and others keep the tarot card structure (78 cards, 4 suits, 22 major arcana cards), but modernize the imagery and concepts.
+One deck adheres to ‘classical’ tarot concepts.
+Meanwhile, others retain the traditional 78-card structure, with 4 suits and 22 major arcana cards.
+However, they modernize both imagery and concepts.

 Comparing Tarot Decks